RefresherTowel/docs/catalyst/reference.md

   Resets `base_value` to `starting_value` and marks the stat as altered.

 - `ResetAll()`
-  Restores the stat’s base/derived configuration to defaults:
+  Restores the stat's base/derived configuration to defaults:

   - Sets `base_value` and `current_value` to `starting_value`.
   - Removes all modifiers.